christophebe/crawler.ninja/README.md

 - Build a Redis Store (external module).
 - Add support for a more robust request queue.
 The current implementation is based on async.queue.
 Now, it is possible to replace this request queue by another one.
 - Build a Redis Job Queue (external module).

+0.2.1
+- minor bug fixs

+0.2.2
+- minor bug fixs

+0.2.3
+- minor bug fixs

+0.2.4
+- Code refactoring : remove the attribute uri.
+Use only url in the options object & functions.